What do we mean by play-based learning?

 The California Preschool/TK Learning Foundations outline key knowledge and skills that most children can achieve when provided with the kinds of interactions, instruction, and environments that research has shown to promote early learning and development.

-Spanish and Chinese versions now available!
+Spanish and Chinese versions now available on the CDE website!

 CSPP and TK programs are required to align curriculum to the Foundations.
+For examples of the PTKLFs in action, head over to our PTKLFs page.

 California Preschool Curriculum Framework